cpt-waffle/lhl-lectures/w08d02-Cypress/NOTES.md

    - one for an app
 - Q&A

-Jest  vs Cypress

-## Jest

-- the better chai
+### ------------------
+Different types of testing (so far)

-- unit testing
+- unit testing --- cheap (terminal, and enviroment) 0.5 secodns (1 second)
-- simple test tool
+- integration testing --- cheap (terminal, and enviroment) 0.5 secodns (1 second)
+- manual testing --

+- static testing
-- terminal
+- error driven testing
-- quick --- cheap!
-- boring
+- accessiblity testing

-## Cypress

-- end to end testing
+- end 2 end testing ----( expensive )
-  |
-  ---> "We get to code an actual user (user actions)"
-   a) see the frontend
-   b) have the backend running
-   c) have the user perform specific tasks to complete that action
-   - tests are browser based ( ran in a browser )
-   - expensive $$$
-   - SUPER FUN THO!!

-ALIAS
+  -- coding a person, to do a user story
+  -- cypress (USES THE BROWSER)
+  -- its super fun!!!

+------- CYPRESS

+-- installing cypress